qishibo/git-server/README.md

 # Git Server For Multi-User

-> Running in docker.
+> Running in docker, just like a simple gitlab.
 The user created is a real linux user but cannot login.
 Different users' repository cannot be accessed to each other.

 ## Install